-- Principal: The amount of money borrowed to buy a home that needs to be repaid.
+- Principal: The amount of money borrowed to buy a home.

-- Interest rate: The cost of borrowing the money, expressed as a percentage.
+- Interest rate: The annual cost of borrowing the money, expressed as a percentage rate.

 - Loan term: How long it will take to repay the loan, usually 15 or 30 years.

-- Amortization: A way of repaying a loan in equal, scheduled installments.
+- Amortization: A way of scheduling repayment of the loan in equal installments.

-Unlike a fixed-rate mortgage, an adjustable-rate mortgage has an interest rate that can change periodically during the loan term.
+An ARM has an interest rate that changes during the loan term.

 |Advantages of ARMs||Disadvantages of ARMs|

-A conventional mortgage is financed by a private lender and not guaranteed or insured by the federal government.
-This means that the borrower is solely responsible for repaying the loan.
+A conventional mortgage is financed by a private lender without a guarantee or backing from the federal government.
 The terms of your mortgage will reflect the lender’s assessment of how much risk you pose as a borrower, and how likely you are to pay off the loan according to its terms.